Giant Mountain Wilderness Area New York State.

 Exercise Quality Control

 One of my Twitter followers recently remarked how I had not proof read a guest post on my blog.
 On clicking through I realized how the guest post seemed littered with grammatical errors.
-I immediately deleted the post that had somehow evaded my attention to that point.
+I immediately deleted the post and forgave my blogging self for initially overlooking it.

-Reading the post shocked me.
 I had been mindless enough at that point to publish content without proof-reading the work.
-I chalked it up to being in a different frame of mind during this stretch but knew that I had to trash this post and other guest posts not up to my writing standards.
+I chalked it up to being in a different frame of mind during this stretch but knew that I had to trash this post and other guest posts not up to my current writing standards.

 Delete low quality posts dripping with grammatical errors and typos to attract a high quality readership.
 Allow your blogging success to expand based on the high quality of every blog post and guest post appearing on your blog.